jasny/improved-php-iterable/README.md

     ->toArray();
 ```

-A question mark can be added to a class to accept null, eg `"?string"` is similar to using `["string", "null"]`.
+A question mark can be added to a class to accept null, e.g. `"?string"` is similar to using `["string", "null"]`.

 ### typeCast